-- k.
-More strongly emphasise sustainability criteria (including addressing climate change risks) in the WRS. - l.
+- Add new text on page 2 after that in 5.3.2 (a) above to make clear that actions of the private sector and central government have a significant bearing on prosperity prospects. - j.
+Include in the WRS an undertaking to investigate development of the regional economy in ways that align to 'carbon neutral' goals. - k.
+More strongly emphasise sustainability objectives (including addressing climate change risks) in the WRS. - l.
 Signal that consideration will be given to setting a target date for the Wellington region to become 'carbon neutral' / 'carbon zero' and include research to be undertaken into actions to examine the feasibility of this goal. - m.
 Signal that the potential for a 'centre of excellence' around practical application of 'green technologies' in the Wellington region will be explored (e.g. energy related applications such as wind, current, and biomass sources, and building technologies). - n.
-Incorporate the importance of active leisure into the WRS, especially in relation to the region's community outcomes and its economy. - o.
-Incorporate 'active leisure' in the WRS vision and/or community outcomes. - p.
-Confirm the change areas set out in the WRS. - q.
-Change the description for the Pauatahanui and North Waikanene Change Areas to make clear that these are not being promoted for strong growth, but rather careful management in light of environmental and / or servicing issues. - r.
+Incorporate the importance of sport and active leisure into the WRS, especially in relation to the region's community outcomes and its economy. - o.
+Incorporate 'sport and active leisure' in the WRS vision and/or community outcomes. - p.
+Confirm the change areas set out in the WRS and note these will be progressed through separate public processes and be informed by principles under the N.Z.
+Urban Design Protocol. - q.
+Change the description for the Pauatahanui and North Waikanae Change Areas to make clear that these are not being promoted for strong growth, but rather careful management in light of environmental and / or servicing issues. - r.
 Modify the text in relation to the Grenada to Gracefield change area to make clear that proposals to explore broadening housing choice in some parts of the change area, and to address roading links will proceed through local community based planning processes.
 These will be informed by principles under the N.Z.
 Urban Design Protocol. - s.
 Include in the WRS the definition of "environment" suggested by NZHPT. - t.
-Make a recommendation from the WRS Interim Committee to GWRC's Environment Committee that the Regional Policy Statement review include consideration of a region wide agreement on heritage principles and practices. - u.
-That the WRS Interim Committee gives direction on the topic of using debt secured against public assets to accelerate public infrastructure development. - v.
-Confirm the WRS intention to provide mechanisms for regular and focused involvement of infrastructure providers with the WRS processes. - w.
-Add a new to page 40 of the WRS, following the discussion under "LAND FOR BUSINESS GROWTH":
+Make a recommendation from the WRS Interim Committee to GWRC's Environment Committee that the Regional Policy Statement review include consideration of a region wide agreement on heritage principles and practices.